Jesstella/hgca_survey/README.md

 ### Notes for SS20_companion_data_from_WDS
 - Code goes through list of WDS stars and pulls all information about their components from Vizier.

+### Notes for SS20_koa_companions
+- Code will find the KOA observations that have companions.
+It will then cross-match these stars with the HGCA to create a spreadsheet column identifying which KOA stars have companions.